Ayo-Awe/HNG-csv-task/readme.md

 **parameters**: filename

-If you've installed the package globally, you can run the application via
+Once you've installed the package globally, you can run the application via

 ```bash
 gen-json csvfile.csv